thewh1teagle/pole/README.md

 Instead of gradient descent, use search.
 Define what "better" means (your loss function), and pole finds prompts that score lower.
 Plug in any mutation strategy: simple rules, LLM agents, RAG, evolutionary search, or scrape the web for prompt techniques.

+> Like [DSPy](https://github.com/stanfordnlp/dspy), but simpler and truly headless.
+No dependencies, no magic.

 ## How it works

 1. **You provide**: a model to test, a loss function, and test cases